 On a solo swim in murky water in the bay about 300m north of the wall and 180m from shore I saw a dark dorsal fin going the opposite direction about 20m away from me.
 I saw it rise, cruise level then subside not to be seen again.
 It didn’t change course or show any interest in me (at least not while the dorsal find was above the water).
 This interesting event is described in a postscript to a post in this blog: https://southernoceanblog.com/2020/05/03/storm-surf/

-I cannot identify with any certainty whether this was a shark or a dolphin.
-If I had to guess I would say that it was probably a mako shark or something similar, looking for salmon which were running in schools in the area at the time.
+I cannot say with complete certainty that this was a shark.
+But I think it more probable than not that it was a mako shark or something similar, looking for salmon which were running in schools in the area at the time.
 I have seen a lot of dolphins over the years and I have never seen one display a dorsal fin in this manner.
-In any event, seeing an unidentified dark dorsal fin at close proximity while ocean swimming is more than enough for me to head straight to shore, which I did.
+In any event, seeing one unidentified dark dorsal fin at close proximity while ocean swimming is more than enough for me to head straight to shore, which I did.
 I completed my planned swim distance for the day in the harbour.

 Day 62 Port Campbell swim